malak-joumaa/Homemade/README.md

 - I want to create and view my menu.
 - I want to be able to check my customer's orders and change the status of the orders.
-- I want to be able to view the route between my location and the customer' location.
+- I want to be able to view the route between my location and the customer's location.
 - I want to be able to chat with the customer.
 - I want to be able to view other cooks.